ace2884/3-2-needs/iot.md

 - **Bluetooth 5.0:** Enhanced range, speed, and broadcasting capacity.

-## **Issues with IoT Standardization**:
-Challenges with IoT standardization include interoperability issues between different devices and platforms, security concerns related to data privacy and cyber threats, and the complexity of managing diverse networks and protocols.
-Standardization is like a double-edged sword:
-  Critical to market development
- But it may threaten innovation and inhibit change when standards are accepted by the market Standardization and innovation are like yin & yang They could be contradictory to each other in some cases, even though this observation is debatable Different consortia, forums and alliances have been doing standardization in their own limited scope For example, 3GPP(3rd Generation Partnership Project) covers only cellular wireless networks while EPCglobal’s middleware covers only RFID events
- Even within same segment, there are more than one consortium or forum doing standardization without enough communication with each other
-  Some are even competing with each other
- Some people believe that the IoT concept is well established However, some gray zones remain in the definition, especially which technology should be included

 ## comparison between UDP (User Datagram Protocol) and TCP (Transmission Control Protocol):

 | Feature                   | UDP                                       | TCP                                                |